 - College Choice: Best U.S. Women's Colleges - Mount Mary is #16

-- U.S. News and World Report - Mount Mary ranks #91 in the region
+- U.S. News and World Report - Mount Mary ranks #86 for Regional Universities in the Midwest

 - U.S. News and World Report - Mount Mary is #33 in the region for Best Colleges for Veterans